Promoting Education And Finding Support For National Aphasia Awareness Month

 • Global aphasia, where the individual has trouble with both understanding and forming words and may or may not be able to speak verbally

 Aphasia is more common than multiple sclerosis, Parkinson's disease, or muscular dystrophy, all conditions most people have at least heard of.
 Many aren’t aware of it due to stigma and a lack of education.
 That’s why educating yourself on this condition and spreading a simple message of awareness can help you support those affected by it within your community.
-This change immediately impacts the lives of those affected by the condition by improving information and resources.
+This change immediately impacts the lives of those affected by aphasia by improving information and resources.

 How to find or offer support